RetroDECK/ES-DE/USERGUIDE.md

 **Installing a Linux .deb package**

-Thes .deb package is used for Linux distributions based on Debian, such as Ubuntu, Linux Mint etc.
+The .deb package is used for Linux distributions based on Debian, such as Ubuntu, Linux Mint etc.
 Running the following should install ES-DE and resolve any dependencies:

 ```